influxdata/docs-v2/content/v2.0/reference/flux/functions/monitor/deadman.md

 ---

 The `monitor.deadman()` function detects when a group stops reporting data.
-It takes a stream of tables and reports which groups or series are observed before time `t`, but not after.
+It takes a stream of tables and reports if groups have been observed since time `t`.

 _**Function type:** Transformation_